arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

     The logarithm value of the DOUBLE or DECIMAL type is returned.

     -   If any input value is NULL, NULL is returned.
-    -   If any input value is negative or 0, an error is returned.
+    -   If any input value is a negative value or 0, an error is returned.
-    -   If the value of base is 1, which causes division by 0, an error is returned.
+    -   If the value of base is 1, an error is returned.
+The value 1 causes division by 0.

 ## POW

 -   Syntax

     ```
-    Double pow(Double x, Double y)
+    DOUBLE POW(DOUBLE x, DOUBLE y)
-    Decimal pow(Decimal x, Decimal y)
+    DECIMAL POW(DECIMAL x, DECIMAL y)
     ```

 -   Description

-    Returns the yth power of x, that is, `x^y`.
+    This function calculates the yth power of x, namely, `x^y`.

 -   Parameters
     -   x: a value of the DOUBLE or DECIMAL type.
 If the input value is of the STRING or BIGINT type, it is implicitly converted to a value of the DOUBLE type before calculation.
 If the input value is of another data type, an error is returned.